nss-nightclass-projects/clinic/README.md

 1. Define and export a function named `diagnose` that is responsible providing a diagnosis for a tested person.
 1. The function must accept the following values as input _(i.e. it needs parameters)_, in the following order.
     1. An object representing a person who was tested with the `testPerson` function.
-    1. A number specifying how many days the person has been symptomatic.
+    1. A number specifying how many days the person has been exhibiting symptoms.
 1. The function must add a new property of `diagnosed` with the value of `true` to the object.
 If you don't remember, you can easily [add new properties to objects in JavaScript](https://www.dyn-web.com/tutorials/object-literal/properties.php).
 1. The function must also add a new property of `infected` to the object.
     1. If the person's temperature is above 101 and the number of days the person has been symptomatic is greater than, or equal to, 4 then `infected` property must have a value of `true`.